Dog and cat parents know how useful a quality vacuum is for loose fur. These are the the best vacuums for pet hair to keep your home clean.

 Not only does the Bissell Cleanview Swivel Pet Rewind tackle pet hair embedded in carpets, scattered across hardwood and woven into furniture upholstery, it also features a simple fix for a universal problem with vacuums—having to wrap the power cord.

-No matter how many times Reina Galhea, deputy shopping editor, uses it (and she’s been using it about once a week for a year and a half now), she never gets tired of pressing the rewind button and watching the cord suck back into the vacuum base.
+No matter how many times Reina Galhea, former deputy shopping editor, uses it (and she’s been using it about once a week for a year and a half now), she never gets tired of pressing the rewind button and watching the cord suck back into the vacuum base.
 “The 30 seconds it saves me is almost as gratifying as how powerful of a cleaning tool this vacuum is,” she says.

 REINA GALHEA FOR READER'S DIGEST